spencertipping/tau/doc/Gamma.md

 2. L2-switched traffic across connected Φ, with customizable route blocking
 3. Latency-controlled boundary multiplexing
 4. Reconnection handling with session persistence

+### Γ security
+Not all Φs are equally trusted; for example, if I run a job from my computer (m₁) and distribute some work to a machine I don't fully control (m₂), m₂ shouldn't be able to access my γ₀ directly -- nor should it be able to access most of the γs on m₁.

+The reverse is not true: I should be able to access and debug all γs on m₂.
+This asymmetry is implemented by γ₀, which keeps track of which Φs are trusted (with respect to the Φ running the γ₀) and which ones aren't. γ₀ will drop Γ-fabric requests from untrusted clients.

+This is easy to implement with public-key cryptography: any Γ-fabric requests must originate from a trusted private key.
+And this means every Φ has a private key that is never shared, but is used to prove its identity.

 ##  γ initialization